-- 5.3 Ownership and management of BTR developments is usually carried out by a single entity that invests in the project as a long term commercial rental undertaking.
-This critically means that individual residential units within the development are not sold off separately for private ownership and/or subsequent sub-letting individually. - 5.4 This characteristic of a BTR development differentiates it from a traditional housing development model where residential units can be sold or owned individually within a management structure that is typically independent of ownership of the apartments (ie. 'Build To Sell' where units are built for individual sale on completion and 'Buy to Let' where individual investors purchase a unit(s) for subsequent rental).
+- Ownership and management of BTR developments are usually by a single entity that invests in the project as a long-term commercial rental undertaking.
+This critically means that individual residential units within the development are not sold off separately for private ownership and/or subsequent individual sub-letting. - This characteristic of a BTR development differentiates it from a traditional housing development model where residential units can be sold or owned individually within a management structure that is typically independent of ownership of the apartments (ie. 'Build To Sell' - where units are built for individual sale on completion and 'Buy to Let' where individual investors purchase a unit(s) for subsequent rental).